 A program that focuses on product and service promotion from the perspective of individual and family consumers and that prepares individuals to function as consumer management and marketing consultants in for-profit and non-profit enterprises.
 Includes instruction in applied market research, consumer behavior, product sourcing and distribution, profitability, customer feedback and evaluation methods, promotion and retailing campaign development, and applications to specific domestic and international consumer markets.

-Oregon State University, Purdue University-Main Campus and Syracuse University are three schools well-known for Consumer Merchandising/Retailing Management programs.
+Oregon State University, Purdue University-Main Campus and Savannah College of Art and Design are three schools well-known for Consumer Merchandising/Retailing Management programs.
 In fact, around 50 Oregon State University students are pursuing a Bachelors degree in Consumer Merchandising/Retailing Management.
 Take a look at the college options in the table below.

 The highest paying job for Consumer Merchandising/Retailing Management majors is Marketing Managers.
 But, something else to consider is how much demand there is for specific careers.
 A career that is in high need that a degree in Consumer Merchandising/Retailing Management can prepare you for is Market Research Analysts and Marketing Specialists.